cypress-io/cypress-documentation/content/guides/migrating-to-cypress/protractor.md

 <Alert type="info">

-For more information, check out our [official docs on parallelization](/guides/guides/parallelization#Overview)!
+For more information, check out our [docs on parallelization](/guides/guides/parallelization#Overview)!

 </Alert>